esraa-saleh/mywebsite/content/authors/admin/_index.md

 Hi there citizen of the Internet!
 My name is Esra'a, pleasure to meet you!

-I am a Computer Science PhD Researcher / Student at [Mila](https://mila.quebec/en/) and the [University of Montreal](https://www.umontreal.ca/) working with Dr. [Glen Berseth](https://scholar.google.ca/citations?user=-WZcuuwAAAAJ&hl=en) and Dr. [Aaron Courville](https://scholar.google.com/citations?user=km6CP8cAAAAJ&hl=en).
-Prior to that, I completed my Computer Science Masters with Dr. [Michael Bowling](https://scholar.google.ca/citations?user=PYtPCHoAAAAJ&hl=en) at the [University of Alberta](https://www.ualberta.ca/index.html), [AMII](https://www.amii.ca/) and the [RLAI Lab](http://rlai.ualberta.ca/).
+I am a Computer Science PhD Researcher / Student at [Mila](https://mila.quebec/en/) and the [University of Montreal](https://www.umontreal.ca/).
+Prior to that, I completed a Computer Science Masters at the [University of Alberta](https://www.ualberta.ca/index.html), [AMII](https://www.amii.ca/) and the [RLAI Lab](http://rlai.ualberta.ca/), as well as a Computer Science Bachelor's with a minor in Math at [Carleton University](https://carleton.ca/).

- My interests are broadly in Artificial Intelligence and Machine Learning.
-I like adopting problems in Representation Learning and Reinforcement Learning.
-I'm fairly obsessed with figuring out how agents can build world models in order to learn and adapt quickly.
-Within a sequential decision making setting, I am currently experimenting with ideas in, model-based RL, generalization, incorporating inductive priors, planning, and long-term decision making.
+ My interests are in Artificial Intelligence and Machine Learning.
+I have been enjoying working on algorithms at the intersection of reinforcement learning, world modelling and exploration.
+In applications, I like problems that have no known human solutions or problems that have a large potential for social good.
+Examples include problems in drug discovery, climate change, automated theorem proving in mathematics, agentic dev tools for gaining efficiency, and general robotics for science labs.

 Outside of my direct research activities, I love mentoring aspiring Computer Scientists, downhill skiing, tinkering with electronics, and creative writing!
 I also strongly believe in the principles of open science in all aspects from open collaboration to open data.
-I currently serve as a [Cohere For AI](https://cohere.com/research) open science community lead to further this cause.
+I currently serve as a [Cohere Labs](https://cohere.com/research) open science community lead to further this cause.

-Note: I used to do research office hours / meetings, but I'm unfortunately currently hitting my capacity because of other commitments.
-So I'm taking a break for now until I have more volunteering capacity.

 {style="text-align: justify;"}